burkisilin/RoofStacks_API_Test_Case/README.md

 Project Goal:<br />
-This project aims to cover all the possible test scenarios for provided endpoints using Pyhon PyTest.<br />
+This project aims to cover all the possible test scenarios for given endpoints using Pyhon PyTest.<br />

 Work Plan:<br />
 Day 1: Creation of base structure & determination of the tools & frameworks going to be used.<br />